espoirMur/masakhane_twitter_bot/README.md

  should be in the `transformer` folder.

  <!-- Should set cuda to false and edit the model folder -->
- * You don't need to change the config.yaml if you have a BPE based model.
+ * And the config.yaml for your model.
+Note : to make this work you need to change : model_dir key in your config and set it to :  transformer/src-target and use_cuda to False since we are not using cuda. you should have  :
+model_dir: transformer/fr-sw, use_cuda: False
+if you are translating from fr to sw for example
  ----
 The model can be quite big and Github have restrictions on the size of your free repos.
 You can host your model on google drive as I do.